Ellisthion/dnd/docs/campaign-blood-ash/your-character.md

 # Your Character

->You need to enjoy playing your character.
+>You need to enjoy playing your character.<br>
->The other players should also like your character.
+>The other players should also like your character.<br>
->Finally, the Dungeon Master needs to like your character.
+>Finally, the Dungeon Master needs to like your character.<br>
 >
 >— [*Matt Colville*](https://www.youtube.com/watch?v=Sd3stb5fz8I)